Radar Tracking and Jamming

 In this lesson, you will learn how to:

-• Insert an STK Terrain File (pdtt) for analysis and visualization using Globe Manager.
+• Insert an STK Terrain File (*.pdtt) for analysis and visualization using Globe Manager

-• Build a Search/Track radar that is monostatic.
+• Build a monostatic search/track radar

-• Specify an aircraft's radar cross section.
+• Specify an scenario-wide radar cross section

-• Produce a simple out and back flight route for a single engine aircraft.
+• Produce a simple out-and-back flight route for a single-engine aircraft

-• Create a radar which jams the Search/Track radar.
+• Create a radar which jams the search/track radar

 Video guidance